YuriiKhaminich/WordPress-Theme-WP-NUB/README.md

-# personal-portfolio
+# WordPress Theme WP NUB
-My personal portfolio - first repository
+WordPress Theme WP NUB - the first attempt to create a WordPress theme

 ## What is inside
 - WordPress Theme